sunilchandra007/my-api-playground/README.md

 API Security

-ID Token
+Token type
-Access Token
+- Access
+- ID

 Authentication Policy
 - Who you are?
+- ID Token

 Authorisation Policy
--
+- What can you do?
+- Access Token, claims( Audience, Issuer, expiration, Subject), scope